Ambai Archipelago: Culture

 The inhabitants of the islands live mostly on houses built on stilts off shore, and speak the Ambai language.

 The beaches are iconic places for the Ambai peoples as culture.
 They fished with nets and traditional diving.
 They cook and eat together, by the manner of their traditional picnic from a long time ago.
-Ambai peoples have an culture of men as fishermen and sailors; the women are skilled in gardening and farming.
+Ambai peoples have a culture of men as fishermen and sailors; the women are skilled in gardening and farming.
 Ambai peoples are indigenous Papuans renowned as accomplished fishermen in the region and around the Cenderawasih ocean bay.

 Progress since the early 1960s until now, Ambai peoples who wander in some areas on the north coast of Papua are known as very accomplished fishermen who contribute to the distribution of the fish is in the cities, like Serui, Jayapura, Biak, Nabire, Manokwari, Sorong.
 "My Ancestors were Seafarers" is a motto embedded in the minds of Ambai peoples until today.

 Peoples of Ambai have distinctive cultural dancing and singing with drum beats is usually displayed in the custom party event "Mandohi".
 Mandohi is the tradition of the payback party (pesta adat balas budi baik) from someone on the kindness of relatives and family.
 By providing a wealth of indigenous utensils, antique plates, jars, beads and foods laid out on the stage to dance and sing in speech language Ambai, "Rayato, Anuai, Bewi and Apaiwariai".
 Quite often the parents who have high ability, mastering languages of other tribes, enrich it with singing of several languages of Cenderawasih Bay; Wandamen language, for example.
 Ambai peoples are known as a poet traditional boat and singer of traditional boats.
 Singing and poetry on a boat with Ambai language utterances do when returning from fishing or gardening.
 Poetry that was sung in the dusk in the stories to the memory of the natural resources and the beauty of the Ambai islands.

 Ambai people have a custom event celebration, welcoming a kindred who recently returned from a place far away and for the first time he went, called "Aira".
 Aira is also held to welcome important guests.
 Ritual Aira was done with the "tread plate" antique or stepped on the antique plate that mats with a count of three footsteps.
 Aira ritual is typically held under in the existing decoration gate with foodstuff crops, fruits and drinks.
 After the event, the foods are distributed to the relatives of those present.
 Since the Ambai overseas introduce the culture of reception stomp these dishes in the 1960s, has recently been used by groups in Papua, including local governments in welcoming guests.